Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

-#@SECTION: 1.
-All of the following subconditions apply:
+ 1. All of the following subconditions apply:

 (a) They have the same category (see table in ﬁgure 5.8).